Tamara No. 1 / Támara de Campos

 INFORMATION

-Church/Chapel: Iglesia Catedralicia de San Hipólito el Real
+Church / Chapel Name: Iglesia Catedralicia de San Hipólito el Real

-Church Patron Saints: St. Hippolytus of Rome
+Church Patron Saint(s): St. Hippolytus of Rome

-Church Location: c./ Tercias 5, 34439 Támara de Campos, Palencia, Spain
+Church Address: c./ Tercias 5, 34439 Támara de Campos, Palencia, Spain

-Location: Palencia, Castilla y León
+Site Location: Palencia, Castilla y León, Spain, Europe

 Directions to Site: Located of the P-430 and PP-402 crossroads, about 10 km S of Frómista, NNE of Palencia capital